-The ability to extend the features using WordPress plugins is one of the major reasons why most bloggers and web developers use it.
-WordPress has been in the market for more than 15 years now and still, it’s most preferred.
+The ability to extend the features using WordPress plugins is one of the primary reasons most bloggers and web developers use it.
+WordPress has been in the market for more than 15 years now, and still, it’s most preferred.

-The ability to add, delete and updating plugins is seamless.
-And there are tonnes and tonnes of Plugins in the WP repository for every need.
+The ability to add, delete and update plugins is seamless.
+And there are many Plugins in the WP repository for every need.